jetify-com/devbox/docs/app/docs/guides/creating_plugins.md

 You should use this to copy starter config files or templates needed to run the plugin's package.

-#### `init_hook` *string | string[]*
+#### `shell.init_hook` *string | string[]*

 A single `bash` command or list of `bash` commands that should run before the user's shell is initialized.

 This will run every time a shell is started, so you should avoid any resource heavy or long running processes in this step.

 ### Adding Services